 Igor described how his struggles began in family court when he was deprived of regular access to his child.
 “It removed my naivety.”
 Police are unable to do anything when a mother refuses to comply with court ordered access to child, he explained.
 Finally he started the All Russia Fathers Committee.
 “We broke a stereotype when we organized.”
 Igor was referring to the phenomenon of fathers – men – joining together in the best interest of their children.
 At the press conference launching the organization an angry group protested: “They changed, ‘if you’re for fathers, you’re against mothers.’
 It sounds even better in Russian,” Igor joked.

-Following the talk we brought members over to the site of our next event, our new home, the Canadian Centre for Men and Families, and you’re al invited.
+Igor concluded his talk telling us “I can speak about this issue 25 hours a day” and then opened to questions.
+Milutin led off with an intriguing question about the best country in the world for fathers rights and access to equalityFollowing the talk we brought members over to the site of our next event, our new home, the Canadian Centre for Men and Families, and you’re al invited.
 We’ll be opening to the public after labour day and with a formal kick off celebration late September!

 Related Posts

-MEDIA ADVISORY – FOR IMMEDIATE RELEASE Alberta’s First Domestic Violence…
+MEDIA ADVISORY – FOR IMMEDIATE RELEASE Founder of National Men and Boys Charity…